Danny-vD/Mods-LethalCompany-MonitorLabels/README.md

 • Whether the currently focused player should have a label too
 • Whether radar boosters should have a label
 • Whether enemies should have a label
+• Whether non-scrap objects should have a label (e.g. Keys, Shovels and Flashlights)
+• Whether non-scrap objects should have an icon (e.g. Keys, Shovels and Flashlights)
 • Whether scrap should have a label
 • The label of a player that is dead
 • All enemy labels can have a custom label